 Being in a new place, having jam-packed days or just wanting to unwind can make your healthy habits and healthy relationships with food hard to maintain.
 Use these wellness traveling tips to keep up healthy habits while heading out on adventures.

 When traveling there may be days when you don’t have time to sit down and have a full meal, or when the food options around you are not very healthy.
 The best way to combat hunger without reaching for processed food is to pack your own!
-Whether it's your favorite healthy bar, homemade granola or fresh vegetables, having something ready to eat will help you make healthy choices and keep you full.
+Whether it's your favorite healthy bar (like our Vital Performance™ Protein Bar), homemade granola or fresh vegetables, having something ready to eat will help you make healthy choices and keep you full.
 If you don't have time to pack your own snacks look for fresh fruit or vegetable options.

-Shopping at the local farmer's market is a another great way to learn about the place you're staying and what foods are local to it.
-Plus, shopping local markets often means you'll be buying produce that is fresh and in season, staples for healthy eating.
+Shopping at the local farmer's market is a great way to learn about the place you're staying and get exposed to fresh, local foods.
+Since shopping local markets often means you'll be buying produce that is fresh and in season, you'll be able to pick up staples for healthy eating.
 This is especially useful if you're staying at a place with a kitchen.
-Stock up your fridge so you can whip up a meal easily on your trip, keeping you healthy and saving you money too.
+Stock up your fridge so you can whip up a meal easily on your trip, keeping you healthy and saving you money, too.